-Yet again, Portland proves to be one of the creepiest destinations in the U.S. In 1909, Henry and Georgiana Pittock built their dream mansion—though they only enjoyed for it a small amount of time before they both perished within a year of each other just a decade later.
-Now a public landmark, visitors have reported smelling roses in rooms without the presence of flowers and the fact that a childhood painting of Henry seems to move on its own throughout the home.
-Pay a visit to the current-day museum to witness the Pittocks come to life before your eyes.
+Yet again, Portland proves to be one of the creepiest destinations in the U.S. In 1912, Henry and Georgiana Pittock started building their dream mansion here, though they only enjoyed it for a small amount of time.
+Four years after moving in, they both died within a year of each other.
+Now a public landmark, visitors have reported smelling roses in rooms without the presence of flowers and a childhood painting of Henry seems to move on its own throughout the home.
+Today, you can pay a visit to the mansion-turned-museum to see if you can sense the spirits of the Pittocks.

 Queen Anne Hotel; San Francisco, California

-Before it was a hotel, the Queen Anne Hotel in San Francisco initially served as an etiquette school for girls from 1890 to 1896.
-Those who stay in room 410 can perhaps catch a glimpse of the school's late headmistress, Miss Mary Lake.
+What became the Queen Anne Hotel in San Francisco initially served as an etiquette school for girls in the 1890s.
+Those who stay in Room 410 can perhaps catch a glimpse of the school's late headmistress, Miss Mary Lake.
 When guests wake up in the morning, they often find that Lake has unpacked their clothes and made their bed.
 Even in the afterlife, she displays an astounding amount of etiquette!

 Bullock Hotel; Deadwood, South Dakota